BalderHolst/uni-notes/Notes/Controllability.md

 See [[Lecture 9 - State Feedback Control.pdf#page=6|slides]].

 > *"When can a system be controlled to a reference."*
+> *"The system can reach any position at any velocity"*

 $$
 x_{n} =